 Actar has published a book that includes more than five years of research, methodologies and designs carried out by the University of Virginia, in collaboration with the Board of Delhi Jal.
 "The Yamuna River project", as well as the publication of the book, intends to serve as a catalyst for the urgent recovery of the Yamuna River and its tributaries, building a public information and knowledge entity that will allow us to see what future alternatives we have.

-aldayjover arquitectura y paisaje is an architectural practice founded in 1996 with offices in Barcelona and Virginia (USA) and consists of two partners architects, Margarita Jover and Iñaki Alday, director of the department of architecture at the University of Virginia, three architects, team leaders and a variable number of architectural associates and students of final years of career.
+aldayjover Arquitectura y Paisaje is an architectural practice founded in 1996 with offices in Barcelona and Virginia (USA) and consists of two partners architects, Margarita Jover and Iñaki Alday, director of the Department of Architecture at the University of Virginia, three architects, team leaders and a variable number of architectural associates and students of final years of career.
 Its main workload refers to projects and project managers of facilities and public buildings and public spaces and landscape interventions.
 It has also developed various projects and work-family and multifamily housing and interventions in heritage buildings.

 Among the major awards include the European Prize for Urban Public Space (2002), two first prizes Garcia Mercadal (2001 and 2005) and the FAD Award City and Landscape (2009), finalist of the Biennial of Spanish Architecture on two occasions (2005 and 2009), FAD Award (2002), the Ibero-American Biennale of Architecture (2004) and the European Landscape Prize (2008), and the Nomination Award for European Architecture Mies van der Rohe (2009).
-His works have been exhibited at the Cité de l'Architecture in Paris and in the NAI in Rotterdam.
+His works have been exhibited at the Cité de l'Architecture in Paris and the NAI in Rotterdam.

 Iñaki Alday is co-director of the Yamuna River Project.
 Alday's work is characterized by promoting a new attitude in response to the professional and academic challenges facing the transformation of our environment.
 Find the role of architecture and architects, as an interdisciplinary work and integration of scales, along with new non-traditional programs such as hybrid infrastructures.
 Social and environmental ethics are some of the challenges that must be faced with a global vision.

-Margarita Jover Biboum (París, 1969) is a partner with Iñaki Alday of aldayjover arquitectura y paisaje, office founded in 1996 which deals with public works and landscape architecture with a careful and specific common approach to site.
-Among others, he has been awarded the FAD Award (2009), the European Prize for Urban Public Space (2002) and García Mercadal Award (2001 and 2005), besides being a finalist in the Spanish Architecture Biennial (2005 and 2009) or the Ibero- American Architecture Biennial (2004).
-She has been Project professor and Department of Interiors coordinator of BAU school between 1998 and 2009, visiting professor at several colleges, and maintains activity in several master teachers and specialization courses in different universities.
+Margarita Jover Biboum (París, 1969) is a partner with Iñaki Alday of aldayjover Arquitectura y Paisaje, an office founded in 1996 that deals with public works and landscape architecture with a careful and specific common approach to site.
+Among others, he has been awarded the FAD Award (2009), the European Prize for Urban Public Space (2002) and theGarcía Mercadal Award (2001 and 2005), besides being a finalist in the Spanish Architecture Biennial (2005 and 2009) or the Ibero- American Architecture Biennial (2004).
+She was a Project professor and Department of Interiors coordinator of BAU school between 1998 and 2009, visiting professors at several colleges, and maintaining activity in several master teachers and specialization courses in different universities.
 Is the author of "Water Park" (ACTAR) and jury in awards such as Europan (2009) and FAD (2010).

 Read more